-'Have you already voted in this election of a police and crime commissioner, here or elsewhere, as proxy on behalf of the elector whose number on the register of electors is (read out the number of the elector on the register)?'
+'Have you already voted, here or elsewhere, as proxy on behalf of the elector whose number on the register of electors is (read out the number of the elector on the register)?'

 If the answer is 'yes' to this question, a ballot paper must not be issued.